 You should hire a professional licensing attorney who is familiar with all of the various VA Handbooks as these handbooks are complex and contain many complicated subsections.
 For example, VA Handbook 5021/6 covers the policy regarding Title Five (5) probationary/trial period employees covered under adverse action procedures.

-If you believe your employment and your professional license are in jeopardy, or if you have any questions, you should contact a professional licensing attorney like the Chapman Law Group.
-VA Healthcare providers facing employment issues are invited to contact the Chapman Law Group to discuss how their defense to VA’s actions could affect their licenses and livelihood.
+If you believe your employment and your professional license are in jeopardy, or if you have any questions, you should contact a professional licensing attorney.
+VA Health Care providers facing employment issues are invited to contact the Chapman Law Group to discuss how their defense to VA’s actions could affect their licenses and livelihood.

 If you are sanctioned by the VA, in most instances, the VA is required to report this action to the state licensing board and the National Practitioner Data Bank (NPDB).
 Both of these reports can seriously impact your ability to find work in your chosen profession.
 However, you almost always have the right to appeal before a final report is sent to either of these organizations.

 Depending upon your union contract (e.g. MD/DO, R.N.) you have the right to appeal adverse actions taken against your employment by notifying a Disciplinary Appeals Board (DAB) or similar board.
-Trial period employees may appeal in writing to the Merit Systems Protection Board the decision to terminate them for unsatisfactory performance or conduct.
+Trial period employees may appeal the decision to terminate them for unsatisfactory performance or conduct in writing to the Merit Systems Protection Board.

 Grievance procedures differ depending upon the reason(s) involved and are governed by different sections of the US Code: e.g. unsatisfactory performance (5 USC 4303), adverse actions/improper procedure (5 USC 7512), and discrimination (5 USC 2302(b)(1).
-These grievances have time limits therefore time is of the essence, and failure to respond in a timely manner can result in loss of your rights.
-Adverse actions based on discrimination because of race, color, religion, sex, national origin, age, or disabling condition are handled by the Office of Resolution Management (ORM).
-The Chapman Law Group has handled appeals for all of the above mentioned reasons.
+These grievances have time limits so time is of the essence, and failure to respond in a timely manner can result in loss of your rights.
+Adverse actions based on discrimination because of race, color, religion, sex, national origin, age or disabling conditions are handled by the Office of Resolution Management (ORM).
+The Chapman Law Group has handled appeals for all of the above-mentioned reasons.